Skip to content

 import redis.asyncio as redis

-from flujo.state.backends.base import StateBackend
+from flujo.state.backends.base import StateBackend, _serialize_for_json

-from flujo.utils.serialization import safe_serialize, safe_deserialize
+from flujo.utils.serialization import safe_deserialize

 class RedisBackend(StateBackend):